Deepika857/Congrats-Card/README.md

 # Congrats-Card
-In this project, let's build a Congrats Card by applying the concepts I have learned till now.
+In this project, Build a Congrats Card by applying the concepts I have learned till now.

 Refer to the image below: